yitzuliu/DissertationDemo/src/backend/README.md

 ## 📋 Overview

-The backend service is the core API gateway for the AI Vision Intelligence Hub, providing a unified interface for vision-language model interactions, state tracking, and system management.
+The backend service is the core API gateway for the AI Vision Intelligence Hub, providing a unified interface for multi-model vision-language processing, state tracking, system management, and intelligent VLM fallback processing for complex queries.

 ## 🏗️ Architecture